 What else do I need to know about money transfers?

-- Once the money transfer has been processed you can’t cancel it, and any fees cannot be returned.
+Once the money transfer has been processed you can’t cancel it and any fees can’t be returned.

 If you’ve taken advantage of a promotional offer but haven’t paid off the transfer amount in full before the offer ends, interest will be payable on the remaining amount at the standard interest rate applicable at the time.